-Staff offering coaching and problem-solving strategies to enable the bullied to tackle what has happened;
+Staff offering coaching and problem-solving strategies to enable the bullied to tackle what has happened and those who bully education to make different choices in the future through a graduated response:

-- this builds resilience and confidence, nurturing lifelong learning in resolving problems. - this approach is suitable for lower level problems and where the bullied wants to regain some control.
+- this builds resilience and confidence, nurturing lifelong learning in resolving problems. - this approach is suitable for lower level problems and where the bullied wants to regain some control and those who bully may require education to develop their understanding of the affects of their behaviours.

-The member of staff may work alongside the bullied to resolve the problems actively through a restorative model; this will involve problem solving meetings facilitated by a member of staff.
+A member of staff may work alongside the bullied to resolve the problems actively through a restorative model; this will involve problem solving meetings facilitated by a member of staff.